EduardoRodriguesF/quartz/doc/quartz.1.md

 : List all variables.

 ## var edit
-: Open an editor to modify the envornment variables file.
+: Open an editor to modify the environment variables file.

 # CONFIG COMMAND
 **quartz** default configuration file is *~/.quartz.toml*.